CoderAcademyEdu/github-lms/README.md

-# Codejo
+# GitHub LMS

-An open-source LMS for content hosted in GitHub markdown files
+An open-source LMS that authenticates with GitHub and uses it for content management

 ## Development